birdandhike.com logo

 Arizona Thistle (Cirsium arizonicum)

 General: Arizona Thistle (Cirsium arizonicum) is a two-year or short-lived perennial that spends the first year as a rosette of spiky leaves.
 In the second year, it sends up a flower stalk with more spiky leaves and topped with a spike-protected purplish flowerhead.
-Unlike most other thistles, the purple flowers of Arizona Thistle tend to stick straight out as if they were spraying out of the the flowerhead.
+Unlike most other thistles, the purple flowers of Arizona Thistle tend to stick straight out as if they were spraying out of the flowerhead.
+The spines protecting the flowerheads and leaves are relatively short (about 1/2-inch long).
+The underside of the leaf is covered with woolly hairs (tomentose).

 Around Las Vegas, Arizona Thistle is an uncommon component of montane vegetation communities in dry, well-drained areas in the Canadian Life (Pine-Fir Forest), Hudsonian (Bristlecone Pine Forest), and Alpine (Alpine Tundra) life zones.
 Look for this species up on Mt.
 Charleston and in the Sheep Range.